Sociology at the University of Geneva

 - The doctoral school, which is organised on 10 to 12 thematic days at year.

-Research is another strength of the Department which has its own Institute and many mandates at the international, national and local levels.
+Research is another strength of the Department which has its own Institute (Institute of Sociological Research - ISR) and many grants and mandates at the international, national and local levels.